mastermakman/A-B-Test-US-Election/README.md

 	- seaborn

 **Step 1:**
+Download all the files locally and installed a any source code editor.

+**Step 2:**
 To run the test you will need to populate the 5 .csv files containing the polling datasets with up to date data on each of the 50 state's population, their respective predicted polling percentage as well as their demographic of age, gender and ethnic groups.
 These include:

 	- 0.state_population_data